openstack-archive/sahara/doc/source/devref/testing.rst

 Scenario integration tests
 ++++++++++++++++++++++++++

-New scenario integration tests were implemented in Sahara, you can see how use and run it here: `sahara/tests/scenario/README.rst`
+New scenario integration tests were implemented for Sahara, they are available in the sahara-tests repository (https://git.openstack.org/cgit/openstack/sahara-tests).

 Tempest tests
 +++++++++++++

-We have some tests in Tempest (https://github.com/openstack/tempest) that are testing Sahara.
+We have some tests based on Tempest (https://git.openstack.org/cgit/openstack/tempest) that tests Sahara.
 Here is a list of currently implemented tests:

 * REST API tests are checking how the Sahara REST API works.
   The only part that is not tested is cluster creation, more info about api